achrefjaziri/CracktalConcreteSimulator/README.md

 The code was scripted in blender version 2.79 on a Linux OS.
 As this version introduced a large change to how PBR rendering works in Blender, previous versions are no longer supported!

-Ensure your are inside the repository folder in the command line.
+Ensure you are inside the repository folder in the command line.

 Run with:
 ~~~